ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

       * Findout your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.
       * Use Siebel Tools and add `N19 Vue Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name
       * Also add `N19 Vue Account Screen` under `Application > Page Tab` for your Siebel Application Name
-1. Add the `N19 Account View` to your application
+1. Add the `N19 Account View` to your application:
       * Use Siebel Client to add a new record with Name `N19 Account View` under `Administration - Application > Views`
       * Under `Administration - Application > Views` add any Responsibility to this View
       * Under `Administration - User > Users` – add same Responsibility to your User